RedisLabs/redislabs-docs/content/rs/references/cli-reference/rladmin.md

 ## cluster

-*If node is configured as part of a cluster:*
+Note: Only applies to nodes that are configured as part of a cluster

 ---
 ### cluster reset_password
     cluster reset_password <user email>